 What emotions does Sentimenti analyse?

-The Sentimenti tools use the Plutchik model, which contains two positive emotions: joy and trust, two ambivalent: surprise and expectation, and 4 rather negative: sadness, fear, repulsion and anger.
-Each one means something concrete, involving action, praise or criticism, need or surprise.
-We will discuss them one by one.
+The Plutchik model contains two positive emotions: joy and trust, two ambivalent ones: surprise and expectation, and 4 rather, so to speak, negative: sadness, fear, repulsion and anger.
+Each of them has its meaning, leading the person into an action, praise, criticism, need or surprise.
+We discuss these emotions one by one.

 6 other basic emotions

-Trust is expressing a sense of security, expecting something to happen the way we expect it to.
-It involves a sense of community, a closer relationship, finding one’s place in the group.
-It can also be associated with a feeling of mutual similarity.
+Trust is expressing a sense of security, expecting something to happen the way we want to.
+It also covers a sense of community, a closer relationship, finding one’s place in the group, a feeling of mutual similarity etc.

 Repulsion is an expression of disgust, strong criticism and aversion.
-When expressing it, we indicate that something is outrageous, alien, immoral.
-It is a strong emotion connected with the reaction of rejection, avoiding something.
+When showing it, to us something is outrageous, alien or immoral.
+It is a strong emotion connected with the reaction of rejection and avoiding something.
 Many offensive nicknames that describe socially unacceptable groups are associated with repulsion.

-Anger – another strong feeling, very negative.
-Instead of avoidance, it is associated with attack, leads to aggression.
+Anger – another strong emotion, and very negative one.
+Instead of avoidance, it is associated with attack and sometimes leads into the aggression.
 In this way we express threats, but also dissatisfaction.
 It is accompanied by curses and shouting (in speech, in writing it can be expressed with stronger words).